top of page

 Temple Sinai is a member of the Union for Progressive Judaism of Australia, Asia and New Zealand and affiliated with the World Union for Progressive Judaism, the international umbrella organisation for Progressive Jewish congregations.

-The latest annual report can be viewed here.
+The latest annual report can be found here.

 About our congregation